123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

   - society
 ---

-I've never had a blog before, even though I had thoughts.
-Thoughts which were more often than not amorphous — indubitably due to the fact that I never once stopped to articulate them.
-I was (still am) a coward.
 Putting my writing out in public is difficult.
-What if the things that I write about are so uninteresting and at most, serve as mere proxies which others used to gauge what a insight-porn-ish nitwit I am.

 Everything I can imagine saying or writing sounds cringey or content-free.
-Did you know there are different kinds of dashes: — - – (em dash, normal dash, en dash)?
-I did not.

 I'm also terrible in the subtle art of nonstandard sentence construction.
 Instead of picking words that maximize meaning and value for the readers, I pick words that fit the metre and rhyme scheme.

-## Why now
+Yet, nobody cares.
+So here goes.

-The main trigger was when I got to read [Ben's sagely advice](https://www.benkuhn.net/writing/) on blogging as an awesome avenue to gain even more awesome friendships.\*
+I got to read [Ben's sagely advice](https://www.benkuhn.net/writing/) on blogging as an awesome avenue to gain even more **awesome** friendships.
+I don't really favor social media as a way to forge meaningful friendships or connections.

 **Points by Ben that made way too much sense when playing out to their logical conclusions:**